dep12car/nftport-nft-generation-nodejs/POC/NFT - Docs.md

 4. Edit Product NFT - (Same as above)
 5. Transfer Minted NFT (Same as above)
 6. Delete Product NFT - (Same as above)

-**Questions**

-Whether the 3rd party Platform like Metamask, is it unique for a merchant  ?
-Or just single account to MaisonQR ??

-We need to Deploy a contract before minting a NFT to it.
-Within that contract there can be some collections and in those collections Product NFT's can be registered.
-Is that contract is unique for all the merchants or a single contract of MaisonQR ?

-When we edit the product NFT, the NFT needs to updated or deleted and recreated.
-So which one do we have to do ?
-    1. Delete the NFT (Burn NFT)
-    2. Update the existing NFT details (Some things like name of the NFT and all cannot be changed)

-Also, We need an account address / wallet address (ex: Metamask) and an contract address of NFTPort where the mints are registered.
-From where can we get these for testing ??

-Confirmed -  Single Account for Metamask or any Platform Confirmed - Single Contract in NFTPort to Mint the Product NFT's Confirmed - Mint the NFT's during customer order creation (with Quantity - Batch Mint - ERC1155)